morganstanley/hobbes/doc/en/logging/hog.rst

   #.
 Firstly, Hog is running in local mode, meaning that it's going to consume messages from the Hobbes ringbuffer in memory and write them out to disk.
   #.
 When the driver application starts we get some state information about the LogGroup, and the message types
   #.
 Hog has been able to determine the message names and, crucially, their types.

-The fifth line isn't really a problem, it's just telling us that the logging application has shut down - which it has!
-Replacing ``return 0;`` with ``while(true);`` in the driver will keep it running until you kill it with ``ctrl-c``.
-You can make this change if you like, but for our purposes it doesn't really matter.

 Reading logs from remote processes with hog
 -------------------------------------------